Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "A practical way to fit face yoga into weekend catch-up" belongs in the blog because it explains the decision before the download.
-For "A practical way to fit face yoga into weekend catch-up", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
-This article gives context for "A practical way to fit face yoga into weekend catch-up", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Routine fit: weekend catch up" belongs in the blog because it explains the decision before the download.
+For "Routine fit: weekend catch up", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
+This article gives context for "Routine fit: weekend catch up", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway